Lisa Madden

 Lisa Madden (born 27 August 1992) is an Irish model and beauty pageant titleholder who was crowned Miss Universe Ireland 2014 and represented Ireland at Miss Universe 2014.

 Modelling

 The Model Agent

 In 2009, Madden was a contestant on The Model Agent, a televised modelling competition that aired on RTÉ2.
 She was eliminated in the second episode.

 Britain & Ireland's Next Top Model

-In 2012, Madden participated in the eighth cycle of Britain & Ireland's Next Top Model, the British and Irish version of America's Next Top Model, where she placed fourth.
+In 2012, Madden participated in the eighth cycle of Britain & Ireland's Next Top Model, the British and Irish version of America's Next Top Model, where she became the eleventh eliminated.

 Pageantry

 Miss Universe Ireland 2014

 Madden was crowned as Miss Universe Ireland 2014, where she represented Cork.

 Miss Universe 2014

 Madden competed at Miss Universe 2014.
 She did not place.